What to Pack First When Moving?

 Start with items you won't miss: holiday decorations, off-season clothes, books you've read, basement and attic storage, and spare bedroom contents.
 These can sit in boxes for weeks without inconvenience.

 Last to pack (final 1-2 days): daily dishes, toiletries, phone chargers, clothes for moving day, cleaning supplies, important documents, and valuables you'll carry personally.
+Pack electronics carefully in this final stage after backing up all data.

 Things to Know

-• Label boxes by room AND priority—'unpack first' for essentials.
+• Label boxes by room and priority—'unpack first' for essentials.

 • Keep a suitcase of clothes and toiletries as if traveling, to be unpacked last.